How Libraries Responded

 - Social Distancing (standing/sitting at least six feet from other people) should be practiced within the library building.
-To meet this need, conference rooms have been closed, chairs have been rearranged, and some libraries are allowing no more than x-number of people in the library at a time.
+To meet this need, conference rooms are closed, chairs rearranged, and some libraries are allowing no more than x-number of people in the library at a time.

-- Staff should be required to wash their hands with soap and water for at least 20 seconds after using the restroom, before and after meals, and throughout the day.
+- Staff should be required to wash their hands with soap and water for at least 20 seconds after using the restroom, before and after meals, when handling returned materials, and throughout the day.
 Keep bathrooms stocked with plenty of soap and paper towels.
 Drying hands with paper towels is preferable to using electric hand dryers.

 - Post signs on hand-washing and good hygiene practices in the restroom to share the message with customers.
 Tulsa City-County is posting these signs on hand-washing and proper hand-sanitizer application technique.